 Quality Assurance for Healthcare Workers

 Examination of the history, rationale, theory, design, and evaluation of healthcare quality assurance programs.
 Course work includes introduction to several universal methods for developing and organizing a quality assurance program; developing the components of a quality assurance plan in a particular healthcare setting; and evaluation of the quality assurance plan.
 3 Credits (3 Lecture)

 Human Sexuality: A Health Professional's Perspective

-Analysis of human sexuality as it relates to the practice of the health professional major.
+Analysis of human sexuality as it relates to the practice of the health professional major will be presented.
 Topics include transgender lifestyles, sexually transmitted infections, emergency contraception, homosexual parents, prostitution, and cultural and religious beliefs regarding sexual behavior.
 This course is designed to help the health professional meet the challenges of effectively working with sexually diverse groups.
-3 Credits (3 Lecture) Prerequisite(s): PSY111 and SOC111.
+3 Credits (3 Lecture) Prerequisite(s): PSY111 or SOC111.